cmargalejo/CAST_macros/cutDefinition/README.md

     ```
     where the cutstring can be, e.g., 'energy_keV>0'.

-*Dataset 2: Ar data in which all channels were saved
+-Dataset 2: Ar data in which all channels were saved
-*Dataset 3 : Xe data
+-Dataset 3 : Xe data